madcrow99/BLE-Gyro-HID/README.md

 ![image](https://user-images.githubusercontent.com/60524115/179322350-24508dca-ef58-469f-bc24-bb99bc8ad2ba.png)

 The device uses an Adafruit Feather Express nRF52840 and an IMU module to act as a Bluetooth low energy mouse.
 Please see the bill of materials for details.
 The case and gyro cover are 3d printed.
 The STL and STEP files ae included.
+The Nordic nRF52840 is an amazing device and the Adafruit implementation of it is awesome.
+Thanks Adafruit for the wonderfully easy to use libraries!

 An instruction manual for building the device is included.